adventureloop/gpiostuff/README.md

-    gpio-blink.sh	toggles a gpio up at down at an interval, great with an led connected gpio-button.sh	watches a gpio and tells you when it is high, great with a button mpc4725-fade.sh	fades up and down a mpc4725 ADC p9813.sh		sets a colour on a p9813 bit banging the wire protocol print-adc.sh	prints an adc value
+    gpio-blink.sh	toggles a gpio up at down at an interval, great with an led connected gpio-button.sh	watches a gpio and tells you when it is high, great with a button gpio-lamp.sh	watches a gpio and tells you when it is high, sets an led when button is pressed mpc4725-fade.sh	fades up and down a mpc4725 ADC p9813.sh		sets a colour on a p9813 bit banging the wire protocol print-adc.sh	prints an adc value